akasimdave/jquery-todo-list-app/README.md

 # jquery-todo-list
-A todo list with html, css, javascript and jquery
+A todo list built with html, css and jquery